Thorium Hydride SDS

 Spill or Leaks – ANSI Label

 Eliminate all ignition sources.
 Absorb and/or contain spill with inert materials (e.g., sand, vermiculite).
-Then place in appropriate container.
+Then place it in an appropriate container.

-For large spills, use water spray to disperse vapors, flush spill area.
+For large spills, use water spray to disperse vapors, and flush the spill area.
 Prevent runoff from entering waterways or sewers.

 Small spills and leaks: